SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This incentive to debate is only short term

+From the stuff I forwarded to Anirudh:
+Don't know if you got this already but here are the recruitment tabs of last year if you want a reference https://docs.google.com/spreadsheets/d/1Dw2C0WZDU81iWJNsbwRixbpRiAfiQjuThH8jI7JFz64/edit#gid=538046766

 [Feedback from recruits, halfway through the month of round 3](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059)
 This feedback form does contain some sensitive information, but since it's anonymous, the average person shouldn't be able to recognize anyone.
 And hopefully by the time relevant people read this, the people will either be dead, will have forgotten details, or will be able to laugh it off.